IF THINGS GO WRONG

 Option 1 – Internal Complaints Process

 Contact your adviser to express your dissatisfaction.
 They are professionals and this will give them – and you – an opportunity to consider the matter, and to respond.
-If your adviser is an Authorised Financial Adviser (AFA), they will be required to have an internal complaints process.
+Your adviser will be required to have an internal complaints process.
 Contact the principal of the organisation or firm through which you received advice.
-If your adviser is an AFA then your firm should have higher level complaints processes in place.
+Your advisers firm should have high level complaints processes in place.
 However sometimes resolution cannot be reached and there is a ‘deadlock’ in the internal complaint process.

 Option 2- Dispute Resolution Scheme